Skip to main content

 }

-You can monitor workflow execution in real-time using the Prefect dashboard:
+You can monitor workflow execution in real-time using the Temporal Web UI:

-2. Navigate to "Flow Runs" to see workflow executions
+2. Navigate to "Workflows" to see workflow executions

-3. Click on a run to see detailed logs and execution graph
+3. Click on a workflow to see detailed execution history and activity results

 Next Steps